|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I used Herbs de Provence to season the dough- a combination of thyme, sage, rosemary, basil, lavender, savory, fennel seed, marjoram, tarragon, oregano, and bay leaf- but use your own favorite GF herbs in this savory cracker.
+We used Herbs de Provence to season the dough -- a combination of thyme, sage, rosemary, basil, lavender, savory, fennel seed, marjoram, tarragon, oregano, and bay leaf -- but use your own favorite GF herbs in this savory cracker.
 Use a round or square cookie or biscuit cutter to create uniform-sized crackers.

-This recipe is an adaptation of a Bob's Red Mill recipe- "Savory Gluten Free Cracker."
+This recipe is an adaptation of the Bob's Red Mill recipe "Savory Gluten-Free Cracker," printed with permission.

 - 3/4 cup organic amaranth flour